zilliztech/zdoc/reference/api/java/java/Vector/Vector-delete.md

     The name of an existing collection.

+- `partitionName(String partitionName)`

+    The name of a partition.

-- `expr(String expr)`
+- `filter(String filter)`

     A scalar filtering condition to filter matching entities.

     The value defaults to an empty string, indicating that no condition applies.

     You can set this parameter to an empty string to skip scalar filtering.
-To build a scalar filtering condition, refer to [Boolean Expression Rules](https://milvus.io/docs/boolean.md).
+To build a scalar filtering condition, refer to [Scalar Expression Rules](https://milvus.io/docs/boolean.md).

 - `ids(List<Object> ids)`

     A specific entity ID or a list of entity IDs.

-- `partitionName(String partitionName)`

-    The name of a partition.

 __RETURN TYPE:__